MatthewKelly12/Django_Rest_Tutorial/README.md

     	path('admin/', admin.site.urls),
 	]

 Now we need to include our path and import include from django.urls.
-We're already importing django.urls so we can just add a comma after path.
+We're already importing django.urls so we can just add a comma after path and type include.

 	from django.urls import include	path, include